BroosVermeulen/CultHeld/data_acquisition/SCHEMA.md

 - `venue`: Non-null, static value from mapper
 - `start_date_time`: Non-null, must be valid datetime string
 - `ticket_url`: Non-null, must be valid URL
-- `price`: Non-null, numeric value
+- `price`: Conditionally required for a configurable set of venues.
+For other venues, `price` may be null when it cannot be reliably extracted.

-Records failing validation are logged and excluded from the database.
+Rows failing validation are logged and excluded from the database.
+The set of venues requiring price is defined in `config.PRICE_REQUIRED_VENUES`.

 ## Update Strategy